Heads up. This is a beta page!

 -

-Planning a trip to Iceland?
-Here's our complete packing list with all the essential items you'll need for all types of adventures, from road trips to glacier hikes to northern lights viewing.
+Planning a trip to New England?
+Here's our complete packing list with all the essential items you'll need for every season, from colorful fall foliage to snowy winters and sunny summers.

 -

-Planning a trip to the Dominican Republic?
-Here's our complete packing list with all the essential items you'll need for your Caribbean vacation, from beach essentials to city exploration gear.
+Planning a trip to Vietnam?
+Here's our complete packing list with real traveler tips and all the essential items you'll need for exploring this diverse country, from bustling cities to scenic coastlines.

 -

-Planning a trip to Porto?
-Here's our complete packing list with real traveler tips and all the essential items you'll need for exploring this charming Portuguese city, from port wine cellars to riverside walks.
+Planning a trip to New York City?
+Here's our complete packing list from a local's perspective with all the essential items you'll need for exploring the Big Apple, from subway rides to walking tours.